laminlabs/lamin-blog/docs/nf-lamin.md

 repo: https://github.com/laminlabs/nf-lamin
 ---

-nf-lamin came out of a practical need at Pfizer: tracking complete data lineage for artifacts produced across the entire stack, from wet lab metadata through Nextflow pipelines to machine learning and data visualization, in Python, Nextflow & R. This was already possible by registering Nextflow outputs with lamindb in a [post-run script](https://docs.lamin.ai/nextflow#post-run-scripts), but it was cumbersome and captured only outputs after the fact -- the lineage of everything upstream was lost.
+*nf-lamin came out of a practical need at Pfizer: tracking complete data lineage for artifacts produced across the entire stack, from wet lab metadata through Nextflow pipelines to machine learning and data visualization, in Python, Nextflow & R. This was already possible by registering Nextflow outputs with lamindb in a [post-run script](https://docs.lamin.ai/nextflow#post-run-scripts), but it was cumbersome and captured only outputs after the fact -- the lineage of everything upstream was lost.
 With nf-lamin, the same artifact can be referenced from Nextflow, Python & R, and runs and artifacts are created *during* the execution of any Nextflow workflow.
-It has since been used extensively at Pfizer to run both nf-core and in-house workflows.
+It has since been used extensively at Pfizer to run both nf-core and in-house workflows.*

 ## Imagine opening up your laptop to this

 ![A Slack thread: results posted as an S3 path months ago, questions arriving today.](_static/nf-lamin-slack-thread.png)

-On a good day, the forensic analysis through output paths and execution logs (if they still exist) costs an afternoon.
-In practice people just rerun the workflow with known parameters, and *hope* the outputs come close enough to the original outputs.
+On a good day, tracing it back through output paths and execution logs (if they still exist) costs an afternoon.
+In practice people just rerun the workflow with the parameters they think were used, and *hope* the results come close enough.

 For scripts & notebooks, `lamindb` & `laminr` already fix this: one `track()` call records the code, its execution & the data it touched, and every artifact gets a `uid` that identifies it wherever it is stored. `nf-lamin` seamlessly brings the same to Nextflow, *during* the run rather than after it.

-Imagine the same run, with `nf-lamin` loaded.
+Now imagine the same run, with `nf-lamin` loaded.

 ## Referencing LaminDB artifacts from Nextflow